10 February, 2015

 The original concept for Project:Women formed in my mind back in February of 2009.
-I was 24 at the time and had just returned from an incredible solo trip to Central America.
-I think it was a combination of things that brought the idea into my head way back then, but my travels were a significant impetus.
-For nearly 2 months I backpacked around Costa Rica and Panama, hopping local buses and taking care of myself along the way.
-It was a lot of fun, but in retrospect I see it as the time in my life that I had the greatest duty of self-reliance.
-The experience allowed me to be ok with being alone, and gave me endless hours to think about who I was and ponder my place in the world.
+I was 24 at the time and had just returned from a solo trip to Central America.
+I think it was a combination of things that brought the idea into my head way back then, but that trip was a significant impetus.
+For nearly 2 months I backpacked around Costa Rica and Panama, doing all the backpacker-y 20-something things one does.
+It was a dream, but in retrospect I see it as the time in my life that I learned how to truly be alone, open to long hours being with my own mind, and to be comfortable with that.
 I think that trip was the best thing I ever did for myself.

 I didn’t allow the original idea for Project:Women to fully develop back then because so many things were happening in my life at the time (I had a new boyfriend and we’d just moved to Miami, starting a whole new life together), but I knew that I would come back to it.
-Today, almost exactly 6 years later, I am over-the-moon excited to return to this seedling of an idea, and to water it, feed it, make it grow.
-It is time.
+Six years, one marriage, one baby, and one big home-move later, I did.

 We returned home in late October refreshed and renewed, and extremely ready to get back to work.
 But the holidays were upon us, there was a lot of family visiting to do, and we had a house to move into that needed a lot of fixing up.
 All of this kept us busy and aflutter until January, and that’s when it happened.

 After about a week of this nonsense, I finally hit a turning point.
 I realized that I desperately needed to put on some headphones and zone out to some really damn good music.
-Music is a glorious tonic, and it can take me to an incredible, magical mental state.
 So I turned on the artist who always makes me feel like a fierce, strong, badass woman: M.I.A.
 I found a video of hers I’d never heard/seen before, called “Bad Girls”.
 Sweet goodness, I cranked the volume so loud my ears nearly melted.
 The song set me ON FIRE.
 I was positively ignited.
 I played the music video three times in a row (there is something profound, boundary-breaking, in the way the fully covered women move their bodies in this video), and each time my skin was covered in goosebumps, my mind getting high off my own adrenaline.
 That was it.

 I started to write, and write and write.
 Thoughts and ideas that had built up in my mind for weeks and months and years started coming out.
 And that’s kind of crazy because I’m a person who writes out her thoughts and ideas every single day.
 I have scores of notebooks full of my brain flow, yet there were still these deep things lodged in the attic of my mind.
 Amazing what a good song can do to your head at the right time.